Inference in Spatial Experiments with Interference using the SpatialEffect Package: Introduction

+Design-based inference, by contrast, focuses on how well an experimental design or sampling design produces information about a target quantity under minimal assumptions on the outcome data generating process \citep{rubin2008-design-trumps}.
+A design based analysis is robust to a variety of outcome data generating processes and sources of effect heterogeneity.
 Design-based methods focus on carefully defined target quantities, such as average treatment effects, and the conditions for non-parametric estimation of such quantities.
 These quantities have immediate relevance for assessing the welfare implications of an intervention.
-Under the stable value treatment assumption (SUTVA), the average treatment effect tells us the expected effect of assigning all units to treatment, regardless of the nature of effect heterogeneity \citep{imbens_rubin15}.
-Unfortunately, interference directly violates SUTVA, and so this interpretation is no longer valid. \citet{aronow2020spillover} and \citet{savje-etal2018-unknown-interference} explain this point.
+Under the stable unit treatment value assumption (SUTVA), the average treatment effect tells us the expected effect of assigning all units to treatment, regardless of the nature of effect heterogeneity \citep{imbens_rubin15}.
+Unfortunately, interference directly violates SUTVA, and so this interpretation is no longer valid \citep{aronow2020spillover, savje-etal2018-unknown-interference}.
 Interference motivates consideration of alternative quantities of interest.

 Our analysis focuses on a quantity that we call the ``average marginalized response'' (AMR).
-The AMR measures how, on average, outcomes that are a given distance from an intervention site are affected by activating treatment at that site, taking into account ambient effects emanating from other intervention sites.
-From a policy perspective, the AMR tells us the value of expanding the reach of a given treatment.
-Thus it is an intrinsically meaningful quantity.
-Statistically, it is also a quantity that can be reliably estimated in spatial experiments through a simple contrast. \citet{aronow-samii-wang-spatial} show that when effects are in fact additive or homogenous, the AMR is equivalent to the ``spillover" parameter in a linear structural model.
+The AMR measures how, on average, outcomes that at a given distance from an intervention site are affected by activating treatment at that site, taking into account ambient effects emanating from other intervention sites.
+From a policy perspective, the AMR tells us the average value of adding an additional treated site.
+We can also use linear functionals of the AMR (e.g., the sum or the mean of AMRs) to characterize cumulative effects.
+In our illustrations below we demonstrate this.
+Statistically, the AMR can be reliably estimated in spatial experiments through a simple contrast. \citet{wang-etal-spatial} show that when effects are additive or homogenous, the AMR is equivalent to the ``spillover" coefficient in a linear structural model.
 The AMR retains a meaningful interpretation when effects are heterogenous or non-additive.
-We note that in targeting the AMR, we are not attempting to disentangle ``direct'' and ``indirect'' effects, as in analyses by \citet{hudgens_halloran08} or \citet{zigler-papadogeorgou2018-bipartite}.
+We note that in targeting the AMR, we are not attempting to disentangle ``direct'' and ``indirect'' effects, as in analyses by \citet{hudgens_halloran08}, \citet{zigler-papadogeorgou2018-bipartite}, and \citet{hu2022average}.